wuu0417/Calculator/README.md

 # Calculator
-Personal calculator writer by Python, but I already make it become exe file.
+Personal calculator writer by Python, but I already make it become exe file.  /n Language is Chinese. /n
-Language is Chinese.
+If you don't install Python, please open .exe file.